Academic Support Services

 Getting Help on the RUC Campus

-- PASS (Pathways to Academic Student Success): The PASS program connects you with an academic coach who can help you improve vital skills such as test taking, studying, time management, and more.
+- PAC (Peer Academic Coaching): The PAC program connects you with an academic coach who can help you improve vital skills such as test-taking, studying, time management, and more.

 - Writing Assistance: You can work with one of our writing coaches to review your paper and get the feedback you need to make your next draft shine.
 They also help with other writing-related projects, including presentations, resumes, and cover letters.

 - Subject Tutoring: We have many excellent peer and professional tutors who are here to help you succeed in a wide array of courses across the curriculum.
 Our tutors have experience with the courses you’ve taken and are trained to help you learn how to tackle them.